dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

   * `shikigva=40` - this flag is specific for Nvidia users.
 It enables a few Shiki settings that do the following \(found [here](https://github.com/acidanthera/WhateverGreen/blob/master/WhateverGreen/kern_shiki.hpp#L35-L74)\):
     * 8 - AddExecutableWhitelist - ensures that processes in the whitelist are patched.
     * 32 - ReplaceBoardID - replaces board-id used by AppleGVA by a different board-id.
 Do note that this generally needed for systems running Nvidia GPUs

+Note: Some Z390 users may need to calculate a slide value to get around "Couldn't Allocate Runtime" errors.
+See [Fixing KALSR slide values](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/extras/kalsr-fix) for more info.

 * **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition

 csr-active-config is set to `E7030000` which effectively disables SIP.
 You can choose a number of other options to enable/disable sections of SIP.
 Some common ones are as follows: